 In an excoriating social media post, Johnson accused the tournament organisers of disrespecting tennis: ‘Roland Garros once again unilaterally decides to change the date of their event, disrupting the calendar to accommodate themselves without respect for the consequences and impact it has on the rest of tennis.’

 Earlier, the Australian Open finalist, Daniil Medvedev, had called the decision ‘ridiculous’ and wondered how the virus was going to ‘disappear in a week in Paris.’
 Alize Cornet, the French world No. 59, accused the organisers of being ‘selfish’ and branded the French sports minister, Roxana Maracineau, a disaster.
 Meanwhile, Canadian Milos Raonic was rightly annoyed that no one had bothered to tell the players: ‘Crazy to learn about this from Twitter.
 This greatly impacts the players and we are given no heads up.
-Even some communication shortly before the rest of the world would be nice.’
+Even some communication shortly before the rest of the world would be nice.’novak djokovic french open

 The world number 1, Novak Djokovic, was more diplomatic in his response, perhaps due to his role as chief instigator of the newly formed players’ association (PTPA), but even he agreed the rescheduling would be a ‘challenge’ for the ATP.